Top 15 Best Evernote Alternatives You Can Use

 15. Quip

-Unlike Evernote, Quip is a fully-featured documents manager app that you can use to create notes, write long-form content, and collaborate with team-members.
-In Quip, not only you can create a word document, but also sheets, and presentation.
+Unlike Evernote, Quip is a fully-featured documents manager app that you can use to create notes, write long-form content, and collaborate with team members.
+In Quip, you can create a Word document, but also sheets, and presentations.

 The collaboration features on Quip are second to none.
 You can share documents with team members, add comments, send inline replies, check document history, and more.
 If you are looking for an Evernote alternative for your team, you should give Quip a chance.